 How can a consumer be involved in the accreditation process?

 As a consumer, you have the opportunity to be involved at several points in the standards implementation and accreditation processes.
 A health service organisation may encourage you to be involved in a variety of ways, including by:

 - Seeking your advice about safety and quality issues through complaints or feedback processes

 - Asking if you would like to be interviewed about your experience as a consumer of the health service organisation, or about your involvement in the organisation’s improvement processes, as part of the assessment process

 - Asking if you would like to review the health service organisation’s safety and quality systems or processes of care on an ongoing basis, as a consumer representative appointed to a quality improvement committee.

-Contact your health service organisation to find out how to be involved in your health service organisation’s accreditation process .
+Contact your health service organisation to find out how to be involved in your health service organisation’s safety, quality and accreditation process .

 How can a consumer become an assessor?